How SomhairliDh beEcamE SomErlED

-The Latin form Sumerledus
+The Latin form SumerleDus

-According to Lieberman’s Analytic Dictionary of English Etymology the Latin suffix ledus in Sumerledus connotes a a person of very low status (colonus) in Roman culture.
+According to Lieberman’s Analytic Dictionary of English Etymology the Latin suffix ledus in Sumerledus connotes a person of very low status (colonus) in Roman culture.
 George Buchanan, who translated his own name into Latin as Georgio Buchanano, translated the Gàidhlig Somhairlidh as Somerledus.
-This translation includes the connotation of a person “not quite a freeman, but just above a serf”.
+This translation includes the connotation of a person “not quite a freeman, but just above a serf“.
 In Roman culture a colonus was never free to leave (sounds like a slave).
-At least in the feudal cast system a serf was subject to the Laird’s bidding only while he chose to live on the laird’s land.
+At least in the feudal cast system a serf was subject to the Laird’s bidding only as long as he chose to live on the laird’s land.
 Both the Latin & feudal class concepts were foreign to Celtic thinking.
-Understanding the added meaning of the Latin ending, as used by these early Scottish historians, helps us to see that how they portrayed our ancestor was very different from how his Gàidhlig (Gaelic) contemporaries saw him.
-The “d” sound on the end of Somerled comes from the Latin which Scottish historians used to make it clear to those reading in Latin that Sumerledus was the lowest class of commoner (just above a slave), definitely not of any royal pedigree.
+Understanding the added meaning of the Latin ending, as used by these early Scottish historians, helps us to see that how they portrayed our ancestor was very different from the way his Gàidhlig (Gaelic) contemporaries portrayed him.
+The “d” sound on the end of Somerled comes from the Latin which Scottish historians used to make it clear to those reading in Latin that Sumerledus was the lowest class of commoner (just above a slave), definitely not of any royal ancestry.
 The original Gaelic ending of the name Somhairlidh has quite the opposite connotation.

-The original Gàidhlig name Somhairlidh
+The original GàiDhlig name was SomhairliDh

-The Historical Evolution From Somhairlidh to Somerled
+The Historical Evolution From SomhairliDh to SomErlED

 The 1858 Duncan M’Callum “History of the Ancient Scots from the Shenachies” is characteristic of the evolution of the mistranslation to Somerled.
-Although this is one of the few histories that preserves the Highland traditions concerning Somharle-mor (an alternate spelling in Gaelic that conveys the pronunciation, mor meaning older), it is indicative of how Somerled gradually replaced the Gaelic Somharle-mor in the 19th century.
+Although this is one of the few histories that preserves the Highland traditions concerning Somharle-mor (an alternate spelling in Gaelic that conveys the original pronunciation, with mor meaning older), it is indicative of how Somerled gradually replaced the Gaelic Somharle-mor in the 19th century.
 M’ Callum began on p.
 156 with a version of the Latin, “A young man who was a volunteer, tall in stature, and magnanimous in fight, was adopted by them.
 His name was Summerled” with a footnote clarifying this was Somharle-mor Macghillebride.
 His next reference (p.
 159) is to Somharle-mor with a footnote denoting this is Somerled and the remainder of his history uses Somerled without even a footnote.

 If someone unfamiliar with Gaelic heard a Gaelic speaker say Sorley mor it would easily be confused with the Norse name Sumarliði commonly used in areas such as the Orkney and Shetland Islands where Norse culture prevailed.
 When the 19th century English heard the Gaelic say “Sorley mor” they claimed it was how the Gaelic said the common 19th century English name, Samuel (meaning “heard of God”).
 Bear in mind these are the people who thought they heard “Scotch” whenever they heard a Scotsman said “Scots”.
-Sadly most “What to Name Your Baby” web sites still incorrectly state Somerled means “Summer traveler” or “heard of God” (meaning of Samuel).
+Sadly most “What to Name Your Baby” web sites still incorrectly state Somerled means “Summer traveler” or “heard of God” (the meaning of Samuel).

-The Misconception Somhairlidh was made up of Two Norse Words
+The Misconception SomhairliDh was made up of Two Norse WorDs

 The Orkneyinga Saga – Source of Sumarliði

 The Orkneyinga Saga is an ancient history of the Orkney Islands (off the northern coast of Scotland) translated from its original Icelandic language.
 Even today there is at least as much evidence of Norse Viking culture as there is Scottish culture in the Orkney Islands.
 The book that was the basis of the Dreamworks movie “How to Train Your Wagon” (that had Vikings speaking with a Scottish accent!) was based upon the author’s (Cressida Cowell’s) memories of holidaying (vacations) in the Outer (Northern) Hebrides where there is a blending of both cultures almost as much as in the Orkney & Shetland Islands.
-The Shetland Islands are almost as close to Norway as they are to Scotland both on the map and culturally.
+The Shetland Islands are almost as close to Norway as they are to Scotland both on the physical map and culturally.

 Thorfinn Sigardsson, an 11th century Norse Jarl (Earl) of Orkney, had a step brother named Sumarliði.
 Two other men named Sumarliði are referred to in the Orkneyinga Saga, one from Iceland and one from “the Scottish fjord“.
 This one reference to a Sumarliði Höld on page 181 even names his wife as Ragnhild daughter of Olaf.
 The author definitely intended the reader to identify this Sumarliði Höld with Somhairlidh mhór mac Gillebride.
 It is to be expected that an account written in Icelandic used a familiar Icelandic name to identify a Celtic enemy.
 The Saga then claims Swein Asliefsson slew this Scottish Sumarliði in 1159, but Somhairlidh was not slain in 1159.
-Ironically, Clan Donald tradition states Somhairlidh slew a Viking named Sweno who had previously courted Ragnhild.
+Ironically, Clan Donald writings state Somhairlidh slew a Viking named Sweno who had previously courted Ragnhild.
 But the original name of our ancestor as recorded in Gaelic histories was not Sumarliði, Sumerledus, or Somerled.
 His name was Somhairlidh mhór mac Gillebride mhic Gilledomnán pronounced Sorley mor muk GiaBridje ‘ic Gi’Adonan.
 The Gaelic contains similar letters to the Norse Sumar liði , the Latin Sumerledus, or the English Somerled, but the Gaelic name Somhairlidh has an entirely different pronunciation and no etymological connection to these mistranslations.
 After centuries of British suppression of Highland history, a renaissance of sorts began in the early 19th century which, unfortunately, proliferated the mistranslation of Somhairlidh as Somerled.